 Would you mind giving us a quick call to check that the number is still valid?

 Late payments incur a fee of $50 but hopefully, we can sort out this problem before too long.
 Would you mind giving me a call within the next seven days to discuss?
 Thank you.”

 How much nicer would it be to hear that?

 The difference between the two is this: the second one was written the way someone would speak.

-It’s so simple and you don’t have to be a wordsmith to do it.
+It’s so simple, and you don’t have to be a wordsmith to do it.
 Just pretend you’re speaking to someone as if they were your friend.
 Picture them in your mind and tell them what you want to say.
-Record what you say, write it down, and viola! – your letter is written.
+Record what you say, write it down, and voila! – your letter is written.